Dr. Peter T. Yu, Pediatric General and Thoracic Surgeon

 Dr. Peter Yu is an accomplished pediatric surgeon with education and training from the finest institutions in the United States.
 This background and experience has translated into high-quality, effective care with a patient-centered and data-driven approach.
-He strongly believes that the key factors in an excellent surgical outcome are compassion, technical excellence, and clear communication with patients, their families, his surgical team, and referring physicians.
+He strongly believes that the key factors in an excellent surgical outcome are compassion, technical excellence and clear communication with patients, their families, his surgical team and referring physicians.

 Dr. Yu is a compassionate physician dedicated to working together with community pediatricians to treat and heal the children of Orange County and beyond.
-His inpatient expertise spans the breadth of pediatric surgery, including fetal surgery, neonatal surgery and trauma.
-While his outpatient expertise includes thoracic surgery, abdominal surgery, minimally invasive surgery, tumors, pediatric hernias, hydrocele and circumcision.
+His inpatient expertise spans the breadth of pediatric surgery, including fetal surgery, neonatal surgery and trauma, and his outpatient expertise includes thoracic surgery, abdominal surgery, minimally invasive surgery, tumors, pediatric hernias, hydrocele and circumcision.

 Neonatal surgery, perinatal counseling, pediatric laparoscopic surgery and hernia surgery.

-CHOC Children’s Specialists – Pediatric Surgery
+CHOC Specialists – Pediatric Surgery

-505 S. Main St. 225
+505 S. Main St., #225

 Orange, CA 92868

 University of Missouri School of Medicine, Columbia, MO

 University of California San Diego, La Jolla, CA